-Even though there are controversial ideas regarding FDI, LDCs' give due attention to FDI as a source of economic growth and modernization.
+Even though there were controversial ideas regarding FDI and LDCs' give due attention to FDI as a source of economic growth and modernization.
 As a result, counties in this category are adapting different incentives like brooding the eligible FDI areas, removing tax and tax related obstacles and other incentives in order to attract more inflow of FDI to their countries.
 However, empirical analysis conducted by international organization shows that the share of LDC's from world FDI flow is too small compared to the developed countries.
 For example, the entire African continent (except South Africa) received FDI inflows around USD \$ 8.2 billion (0.6% of the total world inflow of FDI) in 2000 which is equal with the total FDI inflow attracted by Finland the same year (OECD, 2002).
-Researchers identified that Macroeconomic instability; loss of assets due to non-enforceability of contracts; and physical destruction caused by armed conflicts are identified as the main discouraging factors for foreign firms to invest in Africa (OECD, 2002).

-Ethiopian ministry of communication department of press and Audiovisual (2002) identified seven sectors; textile and garment industry, leather and leather product industry, Agroprocessing industry, Metal industry, Chemical industry, pharmaceutical industry and construction industry as priority areas of the government.
-Investors who are interested to invest in the above sectors will get special support unlike the remaining sectors.
+Researchers identified that Macroeconomic instability; loss of assets due to nonenforceability of contracts; and physical destruction caused by armed conflicts are identified as the main discouraging factors for foreign firms to invest in Africa (OECD, 2002).
+Ethiopian ministry of communication department of press and Audiovisual (2002)identified seven sectors; textile and garment industry, leather and leather product industry, Agro processing industry, Metal industry, Chemical industry, pharmaceutical industry and construction industry as priority areas of the government (Kotebe Metropolitan university (2022) Investment Opportunities, Challenges and Priorities in Addis Ababa Excerpt) Investors who are interested to invest in the above sectors will get special support unlike the remaining sectors.
 According to the above document the selection of the priority sectors is on the bases of comparative advantage due to the resource endowment of the country.
 By giving due attention for the selected sectors without compromising others, the government aimed efficient utilization of the abundant resources through special supports to the investors.
 Hence, a number of measures have been taken by the government to attract international and domestic investments in the areas.
 As a result, the inflow of capital as a form of foreign direct investment has been showing improvement from time to time.
 However, facts articulated in the domestic and international organizations like World Bank and others indicate that the performance of Ethiopia in attracting FDI in general and in the priority sector in particular is too small compared to other similar countries and the potential of the sectors.
 Having this real fact in mind different scholars by implementing different research methodologies undertook researches to identify the major determinant of foreign direct investment in Ethiopia.
 Beside this, there are findings that show the potentials of Ethiopian major sectors to foreign and domestic investors.
 However, Ethiopian performance in the attracting and utilizing foreign direct investment is still insignificant.
-Therefore, there are areas that need the attention of researchers to assess problems that hinder the efficient utilization of benefit from the existing foreign firms and attract more foreign investors especially in the priority sectors.
-Hence, analyzing the opportunities and challenges of those priority sectors will play major roles in the FDI attraction and utilizing effort of the government.
-Therefore, the main aim of this paper is to assess the major opportunities and challenges of foreign direct investment in the government priority sectors especially in agro processing, textile and garment and leather and leather products.
+Therefore, this has to be needs further study to assess how to attract and increase the spillover of FDI with having here are areas that need the attention of researcher to assess the efficient utilization of benefit from the existing foreign firms and attract more foreign investors especially in the manufacturing sectors.
+Hence, assessments of the opportunities and challenges of those play major roles in the FDI attraction, spill over and retention in utilizing the effort of the government.
+Therefore, the main aim of this paper is to assess the major opportunities and challenges of foreign direct investment in the government priority of on manufacturing sector.